U.S. agents help probe 'bottle bomb' incidents near Washington

-ANNAPOLIS, Md May 27 Federal bomb experts were helping investigate a spate of "bottle bomb" incidents at AMC movie theaters in Virginia and Maryland, a spokesman for the Bureau of Alcohol, Tobacco, Firearms and Explosives said on Tuesday.
+ANNAPOLIS Md Federal bomb experts were helping investigate a spate of "bottle bomb" incidents at AMC movie theaters in Virginia and Maryland, a spokesman for the Bureau of Alcohol, Tobacco, Firearms and Explosives said on Tuesday.

 The ATF was providing technical assistance and examining debris left behind at two area AMC Entertainment Holdings Inc theaters that were the target of bombs in recent weeks, an ATF spokesman said.